-Lunch at Union Square Cafe, on a recent sultry July afternoon, transported us back twenty years to a different time and a different New York City.
-Manhattan in particular.
+Lunch at Union Square Cafe, on a sultry July afternoon, transported us back twenty years to a different time and a different New York City.

 The mid-nineties were a great time to dine in New York City, and we were in the middle of it all.

 Mindi was leasing a rent-stabilized L-shaped studio apartment on the Upper East Side.
-Living paycheck-to-paycheck, she took advantage of business lunch opportunities whenever possible.
+Living paycheck-to-paycheck, she took advantage of business lunch opportunities whenever possible and ate at New York pizzerias at night.
 Sometimes these lunches cost more than her grocery bill for the week.

 It was a special time for us.
 Both in our 20’s and single, we considered a last-minute lunch reservation at the Union Square Café to be the Holy Grail of business lunch dining.
 The restaurant was that popular – and that good.